How to Fight a Restraining Order in Arizona

 Fighting a Restraining Order in Arizona

+There has to be a basis for the issuance of an Order of Protection in Arizona.
 In some cases, an order of protection may be issued by the court based upon false, misleading, or exaggerated allegations.
 It is unfortunate, but protective orders are sometimes issued without the serious consideration they deserve.
 In many cases, the order or protection may be issued even though the court has not heard the other side of the story.
+You do have a right to contest that Order of Protection if you know how to contest an Order of Protection in Arizona.

 In Arizona, orders of protection last for one year from the date they are served.
 There is the possibility of gaining a modification or even having a restraining order dismissed in Arizona before the expiration of the order of protection.
 Some judges may be cautious in denying or modifying a restraining order in Arizona out of concern something wrong may happen to the protected party.
 Getting the order dismissed can be complicated.
 If you are attempting to have an order of protection dismissed, make sure you obey the order until it is dismissed.